-According to a new report by the Alabama Appleseed Center for Law and Justice and the Southern Poverty Law Center, employees at some of the 25 processing plants across the state are overworked, injured and intimidated.
+A new report by the Alabama Appleseed Center for Law and Justice and the Southern Poverty Law Center employees at some of the 25 processing plants across the state are overworked, injured and intimidated.

-"It's based on interviews with over 300 current and former poultry workers all over the state of Alabama talking about working conditions, health and safety issues, safety equipment, sexual harassment and a number of other things," said SPLC staff attorney Tom Fritzsche.
+"It's based on interviews with over 300 current and former poultry workers all over the state of Alabama talking about working conditions, health and safety issues, safety equipment, sexual harrassment and a number of other things," Fritzsche said.

-The survey also found that "17 percent of workers...suffered a cut serious enough to require some medical attention.
-Company nurses often just gave workers Band-aids...and sent them back to the processing line."
+This survey also found that "17 percent of workers...suffered a cut serious enough to require some medical attention. company nurses often just gave workers Band-aids...and sent them back to the processing line."

 Former poultry plant worker Natashia Ford remembers deplorable conditions.